Rev. Laura McLeod – Pastor

 We are enjoying our 9 grandchildren and 5 great-grandchildren.

-Gary McWhitey – Director of Music – Organ
+Gary McWithey – Director of Music – Organ

 Gary McWithey joined the staff of BCC as organist/pianist in October, 1990.
 Over the years, Gary has served with several pastors and music directors.
 At times, he has directed the Chancel Choir.
 Presently, Gary provides the organ accompaniment for the hymns, occasionally plays with the choir & praise band and provides music for service preludes, offertories and postludes on most Sundays of the year, as well as other special services.
 He is currently working with the leadership team and congregation on the purchase of a new organ for the sanctuary.
-In addition to playing for BCC, Gary enjoys attending many organ concerts in the Milwaukee & Chicago are throughout the year.
+In addition to playing for BCC, Gary enjoys attending many organ concerts in the Milwaukee & Chicago area throughout the year.
+BCC opens its doors to small performance groups who might be looking for a venue.
+For information on facilities and availability, please contact: Gary McWithey, Organist (firstname.lastname@example.org).

 Jackie Oakes – Director of Music – Choir/Handbells